 Here are some more fusion dessert recipes that you may like – Rajbhog Shrikhand, Paan Panna Cotta, Rasmalai Trifle, Paan Truffles, Jalebi White Chocolate Bark, White Chocolate Nuts Cups, Rabdi Gulab Jamun Parfait, and Thandai Rabdi.

-Motichoor Rolls is a perfect fusion dessert to make for festivals, Indian-themed house parties, or special occasions.
+Motichoor Rolls is a perfect fusion dessert for festivals, Indian-themed house parties, or special occasions.

-These are super easy to make and come together in no time if you have motichoor ladoo and spring roll sheets ready.
+These are easy to make and come together in no time if you have ready motichoor ladoo and spring roll sheets.

 This recipe can be easily scaled.

-Spring Roll Sheets – You can either make them at home or use store-bought ones.
+Spring Roll Sheets – You can make them at home or use store-bought ones.

 Ghee – Use ghee to fry the rolls for the best taste.
 You can use vegetable oil too.